umdcsforever/Requirements/README.md

 > Collaborative Project Idea
 - [Stock Predictor/Analyzer with Artificial Intelligence](https://github.com/umdcsforever/Stock_Analyzer_AI)

-> (CW)If we team up, we can probably complete some paid online works/tasks and split by $/n and also (time spent on project)/n...
+> (CW) If we team up, we can probably complete some paid online works/tasks and split by $/n and also (time spent on project)/n...
 Although we are only 2 right now.. keke

+> (CW) Anthoer idea would be Google Chrome extension <- I heard this is easy to make but very useful.